 Minimum Qualifications (Mandatory):

-Bachelor's Degree in Nursing or related discipline.
+Bachelor's Degree in related discipline required.

 Special Knowledge, Skills & Abilities: